-Applicants will be selected on a first-come, first-serve basis and is open to all qualified workers, whether or not they are unionized.
+Applicants are referred on a first-come, first-serve basis and the application process is open to all qualified workers, whether or not they are unionized.
 Identification and referral of potential applicants under the public policy will be carried out in an unbiased, fair and equitable manner.

-The CLC has engaged an immigration lawyer and support staff specifically trained for this initiative.
+The CLC has engaged an immigration lawyer and staff specifically trained for this initiative.

-Applicants will undergo rigorous screening by the CLC, based on the eligibility criteria, which may include in-person and/or telephone interviews.
-All information received from potential candidates and through applications will be treated with the strictest of confidence.
+Applicants will undergo rigorous screening by the CLC, based on the eligibility criteria, which may include telephone interviews.

 The CLC will only refer to IRCC applications that the CLC determines to be eligible under the public policy, having met ALL of the criteria established by IRCC.

 All information received from applicants and through the applications will be treated with the strictest of confidence.
 The CLC will undertake to maintain, respect and protect fully the confidentiality of the information received from or about applicants, and not to release it to anyone other than the individual to whom it relates, unless such release is clearly authorized by the applicant.
 This applies to all applicants – whether or not their application is successful.